-The insurance of all College assets is provided by the Government of the Northwest Territories.
-All claims for loss of College property are submitted to the Government of the Northwest Territories.
+The insurance of all College capital assets is provided by the Government of the Northwest Territories.
+All claims for loss of College furniture and equipment are submitted to the Government of the Northwest Territories.

 Books and periodicals

 Books and periodicals for the library are charged as an expense in the year acquired.